 - Llew is married to Sharon and they chose to raise their three children in Wide Bay because they love the region.

 - Llew has received State and National Medals for his police service, as well as the Queensland Police Service Medal, the Queensland Flood and Cyclone Citation, a 15-year clasp to the Queensland Police Service Medal, the National Medal for ethical and diligent service, and in 2016 Llew was awarded the National Police Service Medal.

-- Llew’s hobbies are Jujitsu, videography, motorsports and motorcycling.
+- Llew’s hobbies are motorcycling, photography and fitness.

 - He is involved with community organisations including Gympie Chamber of Commerce, RSLs, and Patron of: